 Bias vs. Radial Truck Tires

 Depending on who you ask, you’ll get a different answer every time you ask for a preference on bias vs radial tires for off-road use.
 Everyone will have some insane anecdote about that one time that made them swear off of bias tires forever and vice versa.
-Take the information you get with a grain of salt and do your research to choose the tire that works best with your setup and fits your needs.
+Take the information you get with a grain of salt and do your research to choose the tire that works best for your setup and fits your needs.

 Bias Tires: Bias truck tires are the go-to choice for a lot of old school off-road purists.
-Bias tires usually come with a soft compound that is ideal for conforming the tire around and over tough terrain to provide traction and the reinforced sidewalls help prevent punctures when tackling jagged rocks.
+Bias tires usually come with a soft compound that is ideal for confirming the tire around and over tough terrain to provide traction and the reinforced sidewalls help prevent punctures when tackling jagged rocks.
 These tires are great for off-road use and once they hit the pavement you can expect lots of interior noise from the hum of the tires on the pavement as the tread patterns aren’t suited for high speeds.
 The soft compound also opens the door for uneven tread wear on the road and flat spots if they’re left sitting too long.

 Radial Truck Tires: Radial truck tires attempt to give you some more pedestrian comfort when daily driving your truck on the road.
 The downside to a more comfortable road tire is decreased toughness and off-road performance.
-Radial tires give you a solid mix of the best of both worlds but if you’re going solely off-road and want your tires to take some more abuse then go for a set of bias ply tires.
+Radial tires give you a solid mix of the best of both worlds but if you’re going solely off-road and want your tires to take some more abuse then go for a set of bias ply tires

 When it comes to choosing any suspension component, a lot needs to be accounted for and tires are no different.
 The most important thing to consider is if the tires you want will even fit.
 If you’re still at stock ride height and those tires are a couple of inches larger than your current ones then you’re going to have a bad time.
-Do some research wherever you can to find out what size tires work best with your lift.
+Do some research wherever you can to find out what size tires work best with your life.
 Especially at stock height, which doesn’t give you too much variety to choose from.
 Check out forums and consult people with builds similar to what you’re aiming for to get an idea of what is capable at your ride height or look into one of the many ways to lift your truck to tuck some more aggressive tires underneath.

 Choosing the right size truck tires

 Having the right tires on your truck is essential to not looking like a fool when going off-roading and will determine a part of your success in certain situations.
 The first thing you need to know is what type of terrain you will be tackling and find a tread design and tire compound that do well under those conditions.
-Also for most beginners in the scene, you probably won’t have a dedicated truck that just sits off-road so if you’re modifying your daily driver you might want to lean toward some more road friendly tires.
+Also for most beginners in the scene, you probably won’t have a dedicated truck that just sits off-road so if you’re modifying your daily driver you might want to lean toward some more road-friendly tires.

 All Terrain Truck Tires

 All terrain tires have been specially designed to handle a certain type of terrain, all of it.
 You can take these babies practically anywhere and get some solid reliable performance out of them, but while they may be good at a lot, they aren’t great at one specific thing.
-All terrain tires are designed with off-road performance considered first and then toned down to be a more streetable tire.
-These would be great for the avid off-roader who still has to drive a couple miles to get to the trails.
+All-terrain tires are designed with off-road performance considered first and then toned down to be a more streetable tire.
+These would be great for the avid off-roader who still has to drive a couple miles to get to the trails

 Extreme (Rock Crawling/Mud Terrain/Sand/Deep Snow) Truck Tires

 Highly specialized and extremely aggressive off-road tires that are designed for specific terrain will give you the best off-road performance while performing like crap on pedestrian roads, but that is not why you buy these anyways.
 Everything about these types of tires is crafted to handle abuse and provide traction, crevasse depth treads, kevlar sidewalls, and many other unnecessarily tough sounding features.
 Many of these specialized tires can handle terrain outside of what they are designed for thanks to their abundance of features also.
 The tire compounds used remain puncture resistant even at very low PSI but as a tradeoff do not perform or wear well at high speeds or on the road.
 Remember to keep your goals and practicality in mind when making any decisions on tires or lifts.
 Buying the wrong parts for the job or without a good supporting cast of other upgraded components could prove costly down the road!
-Build your build and have fun.
+Build your build and have fun